-- F. An officer who is the subject of CPRB proceedings shall be entitled to know if his or her medical records have been disclosed to the CPRB.
-However, this is a matter of disclosure not the power to block or contest disclosure. - G. The Ordinance will provide for a prohibition on ex-parte communications of CPRB members with outside parties regarding pending issues.
+- E. An officer who is the subject of CPRB proceedings shall be entitled to know if their medical records have been disclosed to the CPRB.
+However, this is a matter of disclosure not the power to block or contest disclosure. - F. The Ordinance will provide for a prohibition on ex-parte communications of CPRB members with outside parties regarding pending issues.
 Any violation of protocol shall be addressed by dismissal of the offending Board member(s) from the CPRB.